Sp00p64/DiscordRAT/README.md

 ## **Setup Guide:**
-You will first need to register a bot with the Discord developper portal and then add the bot to the server that you want (make sure bot as administrator privileges).
+You will first need to register a bot with the Discord developper portal and then add the bot to the server that you want (make sure bot has administrator privileges).
 Once the bot is created copy the token of your bot and paste it at line 17.

 Install requirements :
 ```
 pip3 install -r requirements.txt
 ```
-Then if steps above were succesful after launching the python file, or executable , it will create a new channel and post a message on the server with a generated uuid.\
+Then if steps above were succesful after launching the python file, or executable , it will create a new channel and post a message on the server with a generated session number.\
 Now your bot should be available to use !

 **Requirements:**\